Golfito: Geography

 From the northern section, which was the old United Fruit Company headquarters, trails go up to the Golfito Mixed Wildlife Refuge on the hill, which is part of the National System of Conservation Areas.
 Tall, 30–45 m high, evergreen rain forests surround the coastal lowlands around the town.
 The region receives an average of 400–500 cm of rainfall annually.

 Golfito Bay is within the larger Golfo Dulce, and separated from the open Pacific Ocean by the Osa Peninsula.
 Ferry boats cross the Golfo Dulce from Golfito to Puerto Jimenez, which is an access point to the Osa Peninsula and Corcovado National Park.

 The town lies on a narrow strip of land between the eponymous bay and a hill and consists of two parts, the town proper and shopping area to the south, and a residential area near the port.

 Demographics

-For the 2011 census, Golfito had a population of 11,284 inhabitants.
+At the 2011 census, Golfito had a population of 11,284 inhabitants.